PHILANTHROPIST

 The Foundations in numbers

 Initially, these bank contributions were given directly to the beneficiaries.
-Later, they were channeled through specialized entities and, from 1970 onwards, through foundations: the Hispanic Foundation, established in 1970, and the Foundation for Social Assistance, established in 1981.
+Later, they were channelled through specialized entities and, from 1970 onwards, through foundations: the Hispanic Foundation, established in 1970, and the Foundation for Social Assistance, established in 1981.

-Among the main management criteria of these foundations were minimizing management expenses, separating the funds intended for social activities from those of the bank, ensuring complete transparency coupled with the absence of any publicity, and the consistent belief in not “giving away” but instead financing through loans, which ensured that the projects were economically viable (capable of repaying the loan).
+Among the main management criteria of these foundations were minimizing management expenses, separating the funds intended for social activities from those of the bank, ensuring complete transparency coupled with the absence of any publicity, and the consistent belief in not “giving away” but instead financing through loans, and ensuring that the projects were economically viable (capable of repaying the loan).
 This also allowed the repayments to be used for new loans, thereby multiplying their effectiveness.

-Valls maintained that all the assistance “remained in assets” because nothing was “given away”: the loans would be recovered, as indeed happened, and the funds continued to be lent out.
+Valls maintained that all the assistance “remained as assets” because nothing was “given away”: the loans would be recovered, as indeed happened, and the funds continued to be lent out.